ibm-cloud-docs/appid/istio.md

 To install the chart, initialize Helm in your cluster, define the options that you want to use, and then run the installation command.

-1. If you're working with IBM Cloud Kubeneretes service, be sure to log in and set the context for your cluster.
+1. If you're working with IBM Cloud Kubernetes service, be sure to log in and set the context for your cluster.

 2. Install Helm in your cluster.